sosy-lab/benchexec/doc/benchmarking.md

 ### Enable container mode
 The [container mode](container.md) available with `--container` since BenchExec 1.9 isolates individual runs and makes benchmarking more reliable.

+### Specify memory limit
+Without a fixed memory limit, the amount of memory available for benchmarking is non-deterministic.

 ### Check warnings of BenchExec
 In certain situations, BenchExec will issue a warning during benchmarking,